Bogota

 Straddling the border between Central and South America, Colombia is one of the most biodiverse countries in the world.
 From the country’s high altitude sprawling capital Bogotá to the Caribbean island San Andres, Colombia offers some of the best natural resources in the world.
 The country is known for its robust education system, which makes it an appealing place to build out a local employment hub.

-In Colombia, there are a variety of compensation and minimum benefits that an employer needs to offer.
+In Colombia, building a best-in-class benefits and compensation packages can help you stand out when recruiting top talent.
 Most employers include all of this information in their employment contracts.

 Here’s a look at the mandatory benefits that Colombian employers must provide, as well as supplemental benefits they are encouraged to offer in order to recruit the best talent and keep up with global companies.